FuRPE: Learning Full-body Reconstruction from Part Experts: Experiment

 \subsection{Implementation Details}

 We implement our method using Pytorch.
 The model is optimized using the Adam optimizer.
 We train two models in our implementation.
 The first one is our baseline method: the ExPose Network, which uses three sub networks for body, head and hand parameters prediction respectively.
 The second one is setted up by ourselves.
 In this model, only a sub network is used for all the body, head and hand reconstruction.
-Therefore, this model is more light weight than the ExPose Network.
+Therefore, this model is more light weight than the ExPose Network, termed as a one stage method.
 The initial learning rate is 0.00001, then reduces by 10 times after training for 20 epochs.
 The batch size is set as 32.
 All the experiments are conducted on a single A6000 GPU.
-The network takes around 0.06s for inference on our devices.